Ugadi Asthanam – Panchanga Sravana

 • The fourth day is Mukkanuma.

 Uttarayana Punya Kala begins with Makara Sankranti.
-It is believed that people who die during this six-month period will go directly to Vaikuntam.
+It is believed that people who die during these six months will go directly to Vaikuntam.
 This is the reason why Bhishma in Mahabharata who got voluntary death as a boon from his father waited until this time to leave his body.

 People drop Tila tarpan (dropping black sesame seeds with water) to their dead ancestors to liberate them from the sins they committed and to let them continue their journey to Vaikuntam.